HadeerMAli/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-it is a simple Tic Tac Toe application using java
+it is a simple Tic Tac Toe application using java Language